( Just in case the text formatting were jerked up, the article in PDF format is available at http://www.thingiverse.com/download:2091544 )

 Something counter intuitive about the calibration

-There is one thing worth noting that my 20mm cube before the line width calibration is actually closer to 20mm in size (See thingiverse-production.s3.amazonaws.com/assets/f3/c5/51/32/08/scale_calibrate.png ).
+There is one thing worth noting that my 20mm cube before the line width calibration is actually closer to 20mm in size (See http://thingiverse-production-new.s3.amazonaws.com/assets/f3/c5/51/32/08/scale_calibrate.png ).
 This is a little bit counter intuitive.
 What really happening is that ABS plastic will shrink (a lot) after they cool down.
 So, if the dimension is right before any scaling, the size of a printed object should always be smaller than we expecting (See the second graph).
 We can also see why it is so using the first graph.
-In the ideal scenario, the mapping between the ideal case and the expecting case is a line with a 1:1 slope. *The wider than expecting realized lines* shifts the mapping upward, and shrinkage makes the slope less steep, so we have a small range of good mapping near the intersection (See the first graph).
+In the ideal scenario, the mapping between the ideal size and the expecting size is a line with a 1:1 slope.
+The wider than expecting realized lines shifts the mapping upward, and shrinkage makes the slope less steep, so we have a small range of good mapping near the intersection (See the first graph). ^^"... a small range of good mapping is probably the most devastating form of misleading clues ever possible.

 Two popular wrong interpretations